Children in International Mission

 Jenny: I don`t know if it`s being the child of a missionary exactly, but the church was huge in El Salvador.
 Although I didn’t understand it at the time, because I was so young, I knew that the church community was important to my parents and to me.
 It has mostly been a recognition after the fact that my parents took my sister and me to a war zone to work in solidarity with the Lutheran Church because they were trying to help the people of El Salvador.
 This social justice aspect of the church was a key value instilled in me as a missionary kid.

 Another imposition in the life of Missionary Kids is the compulsory furlough in the USA every 3-4 years.
-The USA stay, often called “home stay” by folks in the USA, means the missionary kid is uprooted from their home for a significant amount of time, usually at least 6 months.
+The USA stay, often called “homestay” by folks in the USA, means the missionary kid is uprooted from their home for a significant amount of time, usually at least 6 months.
 They meet relatives from photos and lots of church folk, who are happy to see them, but who often expect them to know the cultural and social “rules” of the USA.
 And then there’s school and church that are often so different.
 These TCK’s know that, upon entering the USA, they are entering new territory, a new culture into which they don’t always slide in easily.
 “I think coming back to the U.S. is the hardest thing,” writes Jenny.

 Behaviors and attitudes with which they are familiar, are suddenly “foreign” and even unacceptable.
 Katie writes, “I like to squat instead of sit in a chair.
 I don’t like to wear tight clothing or anything that shows too much skin because no one I grew up with did.
-I was told once that I have bad eye-contact when speaking to elders.”
+I was told once that I have bad eye contact when speaking to elders.”

-Yet with all the challenges of being a Third Culture Kid, in this world of shrinking boundaries and globalization these Third Culture Kids often exist as living bridges between cultures, races and even religions.
+Yet with all the challenges of being a Third Culture Kid, in this world of shrinking boundaries and globalization, these Third Culture Kids often exist as living bridges between cultures, races, and even religions.
 And, as adults, they often continue to bridge the divergent parts of their reality.

 “In my work and interactions with the Latino community inside the U.S. and outside my fluency in Spanish is a huge way to break the ice and get to know each other.
 The food, the music, the movies have all played a huge role in who I am.
 It definitely makes people pause to see a gringa rocking out to Maná.
 Or the fact I know what a pupusa or an empanada is.” –Jenny

 TCK’s experiences can defy many of our North American assumptions about racism.
-Identity can be stronger with a racial group other than one’s own, and because of this, the North American “rules” of “race” and colour often don’t hold true for the TCK.
+Identity can be stronger with a racial group other than one’s own, and because of this, the North American “rules” of “race” and color often don’t hold true for the TCK.
 “The race relations in the United States are not recognized by TCK when they return, and thus they have to learn them at a different stage in their lives.
 They have not been socialized with the racism and definitions of race like most Americans have.”1

 “Sometimes (being white and American) I, in fact, can experience being a minority and know what it means,” writes Mandla whose first three years were lived at Mfanefile, Zululand, South Africa, where he was the only white child in the community other than his sister.
 Later, in Plumtree, Zimbabwe, he was the only white child in his school after Thandiwe left for secondary school.
 His experiences, Mandla explains, have defined his personality, especially “my non-tolerance of ignorance that I feel so many people possess about other cultures and lifestyles.
 I am not racist or judgmental towards people who are ‘different’ from me.”